Welshpool railway station, Perth

-Welshpool Station is a railway station on the Transperth network.
-It is located on the Armadale/Thornlie Line, 9.5 kilometres from Perth Station serving the suburbs of Welshpool and Bentley, Western Australia.
+Welshpool was a railway station on the Transperth network.
+It was located on the Armadale and Thornlie lines, 9.5 kilometres from Perth Station serving the suburbs of Welshpool and Bentley, Western Australia.

-The station is planned to close in 2023 as part of a wider upgrade to the line.
+The station closed permanently on 20 November 2023, as part of the Victoria Park-Canning Level Crossing Removal Project.
+The reasons for this included: building a much-needed rail overpass for Welshpool Road required demolition of the existing station; low patronage of Welshpool Station, and; the proximity of Leach Highway made construction of a new station unviable.

 History

-Welshpool Station opened in 1889 as one of the original stations on the Armadale Line.
+Welshpool Station opened in 1889 as one of the original stations on the Armadale line.

+As early as the 1930s the location was concern for railway crossing safety.

+During the Second World War, it was considered as a suitable location for a proposed munitions factory.

 Welshpool Station was planned to be closed under the original 1999 South West Metropolitan Railway Master Plan for the Armadale line branch route of the Mandurah line to enable the construction of a bridge over Welshpool Road instead of the current level crossing.
 However, with the change in route alignment, the closure was no longer necessary at that point in time.

-Future
+Closure

-The station is planned to close as part of a Metronet project for the removal of level crossings on the Armadale Line.
-The project involves the removal of the Welshpool Road level crossing.
-Because Welshpool Station does not have high patronage, and it is close to Welshpool Road and a bridge that Leach Highway goes over, it was determined that it was not possible to remove the Welshpool Road level crossing without closing Welshpool Station.
+The station closed on 20 November 2023 as part of a Metronet project for the removal of level crossings on the Armadale line.
+The project included removal of the Welshpool Road level crossing.
+Because Welshpool Station adjoined the Welshpool Road level crossing, it would have been difficult to build a rail overpass to replace the level crossing, without permanent closure of the station.
+Low patronage – relatively few passengers boarding and alighting from trains at Welshpool – also played a part in the decision to close the station.
+The aforementioned factors, as well as the proximity of an existing road bridge for Leach Highway (less than 500 metres south of the former station) made construction of a new, relocated station unviable.

 Services

-Welshpool Station is served by Transperth Armadale/Thornlie Line services.
+Welshpool Station was served by Transperth Armadale and Thornlie line services.
+Usually, Armadale Line trains skipped the station with the station being primarily served by Thornlie Line trains.
+However, on Sundays and at night the station was additionally served by Armadale Line trains.

 The station saw 116,681 passengers in the 2013-14 financial year.